nkarasch/ColorPickerExtra/README.md

 </details>

-  #### StandardColorPicker
+  ### StandardColorPicker
   Generates a palette of colors for a single click on a grid.
-The "available" grid is either generated by columns and rows set by StandardColumnCount and StandardAvailableColorRows with the first row always being a black to white range unless.
+The "available" grid is either generated by columns and rows set by StandardColumnCount and StandardAvailableColorRows with the first row always being a black to white range unless an array for StandardAvailableColorArray is set.
 <details>
   <summary>Sample StandardColorPicker images</summary>